Maji de Watashi ni Koi Shinasai!

 Maji de Watashi ni Koi Shinasai!! (真剣で私に恋しなさい!), often abbreviated Majikoi! (まじこい!), is a Japanese adult visual novel developed by Minato Soft and released for the PC on August 28, 2009 (first press version) as a DVD and on October 30, 2009 (regular version) as two DVDs.
 An English translation of the PC version was made by JAST USA and was to be available in 2019, but was delayed to be released on December 25, 2020, first as a digital game, with the physical Collector's Edition released in February 2021.

 A sequel entitled Maji de Watashi ni Koishinasai!!
 S was released in 2012, and a series of five fandiscs called Maji de Watashi ni Koishinasai!!
 A were released throughout 2013.

 A manga adaptation has been publishing in Comp Ace since May 2010 and an anime television series adaptation animated by Lerche aired from October to December 2011.
 Sentai Filmworks licensed the anime series for North America under the title Majikoi ~ Oh!
 Samurai Girls for streaming, and for home video release in 2012.
 MVM films has licensed the series in the UK for release in 2013.

 Plot

 Kawakami City is famous for its strong dedication to its samurai ancestors.
 A healthy fighting spirit is always valued and it is even an important factor for success at school.
-Our hero Yamato, a second year student from Kawakami Academy, is always with his close friends (three boys and three girls).
+Yamato, the protagonist of the story and a second year student from Kawakami Academy, is always with his close friends (three boys and three girls).
 They have all known each other since they were young and have done many things together.
 While they have many other friends, this group of seven is a close-knit, inseparable group.
 They even have a secret base where they meet.
 With the new semester, they welcome two girls into their group and shortly after things begin to change.